 Last week, The New York Times published a chilling account of how indiscriminate killing in war remains bad policy even today.
 This time, it’s done not by young GIs in the field but by anonymous puppeteers guiding drones that hover and attack by remote control against targets thousands of miles away, often killing the innocent and driving their enraged and grieving families and friends straight into the arms of the very terrorists we’re trying to eradicate.

-The Times told of a Muslim cleric in Yemen named Salem Ahmed bin Ali Jaber, standing in a village mosque denouncing al Qaeda.
+The Times told of a Muslim cleric in Yemen named Salem Ahmed bin Ali Jaber, standing in a village mosque denouncing al-Qaida.
 It was a brave thing to do — a respected tribal figure, arguing against terrorism.
 But two days later, when he and a police officer cousin agreed to meet with three al Qaeda members to continue the argument, all five men — friend and foe — were incinerated by an American drone attack.
-The killings infuriated the village and prompted rumors of an upwelling of support in the town for al Qaeda, because, the Times reported, “such a move is seen as the only way to retaliate against the United States.”
+The killings infuriated the village and prompted rumors of an upwelling of support in the town for al Qaeda, because, The Times reported, “such a move is seen as the only way to retaliate against the United States.”

 Our blind faith in technology combined with a false sense of infallible righteousness continues unabated.
 Reuters correspondent David Rohde recently wrote:

 “The Obama administration’s covert drone program is on the wrong side of history.
 With each strike, Washington presents itself as an opponent of the rule of law, not a supporter.
 Not surprisingly, a foreign power killing people with no public discussion, or review of who died and why, promotes anger among Pakistanis, Yemenis and many others.”